Xbox One X vs PS4 Pro – Which is the 4K Winner?

 PS4 Pro launched in November 2016, retailing at £349.99.
 Sony’s upgraded console is pretty good value considering its specs.

-The Xbox One X, meanwhile will launch on 7 November for £449/$499.
+The Xbox One X, launched on 7 November, 2017 for £449/$499.
 That’s not a massive leap up from the PS4 Pro, but it is still a jump that some people might not be willing to make.

 Xbox One X vs PS4 Pro – Processor